rifyne/radiate-laravel/README.md

 radiate
 =======
-My soon to be Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, SCSS support and a pagodabox Boxfile. (in the works as we speak...)
+A Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, and a quick little login/register script to get you started.
+It also includes a Boxfile for those who deploy to pagodabox.

 ## Tell me more...